-While the declaration of candidacy and other necessary documents must be sent to the District by certified mail in accordance with law, the candidate may designate a personal representative to stand in line on behalf of the candidate for ballot placement purposes by submitting a completed and notarized form provided by the District.
+While the declaration of candidacy and other necessary documents must be sent to the District by certified mail in accordance with law, the candidate may designate a personal representative to draw a number on the first day of filing or stand in line on behalf of the candidate for ballot placement purposes by submitting a completed and notarized form provided by the District.
 As long as the candidate's declaration of candidacy and other necessary documents are received by the District after the beginning of filing and before the close of filing on the last day of filing, the candidate's ballot placement as determined by the personal representative's participation will stand.

-If the candidate does not designate a personal representative for ballot placement purposes and the District receives the candidate's declaration of candidacy and other necessary documents the first day of filing, the candidate will be listed on the ballot after all other candidates who filed on the first day of filing.
+If the candidate does not designate a personal representative for ballot placement purposes and the District receives the candidate's declaration of candidacy and other necessary documents the first day of filing, the candidate will be listed on the ballot after all other candidates who drew a random number on the first day of filing.
 If the District receives the necessary documents on any other day of filing, the District will list the candidate on the ballot in the order the declaration of candidacy and other necessary documents are physically received by the District.
 If two or more candidates file by certified mail on the same day and the filings are received at the same time, the District will list the candidate with the earlier postmark date first.
 If two or more postmark dates are identical, the candidates will be listed in the order the mail is processed.